cgwire/kitsu-docker/README.md

 Docker container for [Kitsu](https://kitsu.cg-wire.com/).

+If you like the project, please add a star to the [Kitsu repository](https://github.com/cgwire/kitsu).

 It is not recommended to use this image in production.
 It is intended for Kitsu testing.